Learning Invariant Representations with Missing Data: Introduction

 \section{Introduction}

-Spurious correlations allow models that predict well on training data to have worse than chance performance on related populations at test time \citep{geirhos2020shortcut,puli2021predictive,veitch2021counterfactual,makar2021causally,gulrajani2020search,sagawa2020investigation}.
+Spurious correlations allow models that predict well on training data to have worse than chance performance on related distributions at test time \citep{geirhos2020shortcut,puli2021predictive,veitch2021counterfactual,makar2021causally,gulrajani2020search,sagawa2020investigation}.
 For example, diabetes is associated with high \gls{bmi} in the United States.
 However, in India and Taiwan, diabetes also frequently co-occurs with low and average \gls{bmi} \citep{consultation2004appropriate}.
-Due to their shifting relationship with the label, nuisance variables (e.g., \gls{bmi}) can cause models to exploit correlations in training data, leading them to generalize poorly on test sets of interest.
+Due to their shifting relationship with the label, nuisance variables (e.g., \gls{bmi}) can cause models to exploit non-causal correlations in training data, leading models to generalize poorly.

 \textit{Invariant prediction} methods are designed to improve performance on a range of test distributions when training data exhibits spurious correlations \citep{peters2016causal,arjovsky2019invariant}.
 We focus on methods that enforce independencies between the model and nuisance given some assumed causal structure \citep{makar2021causally,veitch2021counterfactual,puli2021predictive}.
 These methods require the nuisance to be specified explicitly and observed.
+Nuisances must be observed for all samples because independence constraints are enforced via metrics such as \gls{mmd}, which require samples from the fully-observed data.
 However, in large health datasets, nuisances are often missing.
 For example, not all people who report diabetes status report other correlated conditions (e.g., hypertension, depression) or demographics (e.g., gender).
 To improve generalization on a range of test distributions, it is necessary to handle missingness appropriately.
-However, extending invariant prediction methods to handle missing data is not straightforward.
-This difficulty stems from the invariant method's optimization objective, which usually includes a measure of dependence --- e.g., \gls{mmd} or \gls{mi} --- that requires a sample from the fully-observed data to estimate consistently.